The Stages of Addiction

 Physiological factors constitute a crucial dimension of the intricate web of addiction.
 The brain’s reward system, governed by neurotransmitters like dopamine, is profoundly impacted by addictive substances or activities.
 Over time, repeated exposure leads to neuroadaptations, altering the brain’s structure and function.

 This rewiring reinforces the desire for the substance, creating a powerful craving that’s hard to resist.
-Moreover, the concept of tolerance, where increasing amounts of the substance are needed to achieve the same effect, shows how physiological factors drive individuals deeper into addiction.
+The concept of tolerance, where increasing amounts of the substance are needed to achieve the same effect, shows how physiological factors drive individuals deeper into addiction.

 The withdrawal phenomenon further underscores addiction’s physiological grip.
 As the body becomes accustomed to an addictive substance, sudden cessation triggers distressing physical and psychological symptoms.
 These symptoms intensify the urge to consume the substance and make quitting exceedingly hard.